1904 Republican National Convention: Convention

+Elihu Root and Joseph Gurney Cannon were selected as the presiding officers of the convention.
+Henry Cabot Lodge was selected to chair the Committee on Resolutions.

 Platform

 The 1904 Republican platform favored the protective tariff, increased foreign trade, the gold standard, expansion of the Merchant Marine and strengthening of the United States Navy; it also praised Roosevelt's foreign and domestic policies.

-Vice Presidential candidates
+Vice presidential candidates

-As Theodore Roosevelt had ascended to the presidency following the death of William McKinley on September 14 1901, he served the remainder of McKinley's term without a vice president as the 25th Amendment had not yet been passed.
-This also left the Convention with the task of choosing a running mate for Roosevelt.
+As Theodore Roosevelt had ascended to the presidency following the death of William McKinley on September 14, 1901, he served the remainder of McKinley's term without a vice president as the Twenty-fifth Amendment to the United States Constitution had not yet been passed.
+This also left the convention with the task of choosing a running mate for Roosevelt.

 Entering the convention, Senator Charles Fairbanks of Indiana was considered the likely favorite for the vice presidential nomination, but the Roosevelt administration favored Illinois Representative Robert R. Hitt or Secretary of War William Howard Taft of Ohio; Speaker Joseph Gurney Cannon of Illinois also had support among the delegates, but Cannon had no desire to leave his position in the House.
 After the administration decided not to launch a fight over the nomination of Fairbanks, he was nominated by acclamation.